5 ways to add variety to high school math homework

 Learn by studying solved problems

-1. Ask students to solve a problem in class.
+To help students develop a more flexible approach to problem-solving, ask them to analyze the solutions to problems.
+For example, ask students to solve a problem in class.
 Next, give each student a copy of one of their classmates’ work and have them correct it at home.
 This will sharpen your students’ ability to spot mistakes and enable them to better understand why certain mistakes were made.
 This activity can also help them put their own mistakes into perspective.

 Take photos of math in everyday contexts